yugabyte/yugabyte-db/docs/content/preview/launch-and-manage/monitor-and-alert/metrics/raft-dst.md

 ---
 title: Raft and distributed system metrics
 headerTitle: Raft and distributed systems
-linkTitle: Raft and distributed systems
+linkTitle: Raft metrics
-headcontent: Monitor and manage clusters with YugabyteDB's raft and distributed system metrics.
+headcontent: Monitor raft and distributed system metrics
 description: Learn about YugabyteDB's raft and distributed system metrics, and how to select and use the metrics.
 menu:
   preview: